BaptisteCrouzet/DarkTheme-The-New/README.md

 ## Feedback and Suggestions 💜

 If you have any feedback or suggestions, feel free to open an issue on GitHub.
-Your input is always welcome!
-I am constantly looking to improve and add new features to the theme based on user feedback.
+Your input is always welcome !
+I am constantly looking to improve and add new features to the theme based on your feedback.

 ---

-Thank you for considering **Dark Theme - The New** as your new favorite dark theme for Visual Studio Code!
+Thank you for considering **Dark Theme - The New** as your new favorite dark theme for Visual Studio Code !